-- 13. The site is already located in a sustainable and accessible location on the eastern edge of Pencoed, well served by local bus services, within 1km from Pencoed Railway Station, and within 1km of most education, health, leisure, and retail facilities and services within Pencoed. - 14.
-The proposals also incorporate the provision of three pedestrian access points which will further act to improve the accessibility of the site, reduce the quantum of vehicular trips required, and ultimately will have a positive impact on health of residents.
+- 13. The site is located in a sustainable and accessible location on the southern fringe of Bridgend which is a settlement at the top tier of the settlement hierarchy reflecting the range of different services available and strategic connectivity.
+It is well served by local bus services, Bridgend Railway Station, and within 1km of most education, health, leisure, and retail facilities and services. - 14.
+The proposals also incorporate strategic pedestrian enhancements to the A48 and Ewenny Road which will further act to improve the accessibility of the site, reduce the quantum of vehicular trips required, and ultimately will have a positive impact on health of residents.
+The proposals also incorporate the provision new pedestrian access points which will further act to improve the accessibility of the site, reduce the quantum of vehicular trips required, and ultimately will have a positive impact on health of residents.